mediacurrent/theme_generator_8/README.md

 ## Usage

-While the mc-d8-theme generator can be run anywhere, it's happiest when it's run from an empty directory you'd like to become your theme.
+While the koality-theme generator can be run anywhere, it's happiest when it's run from an empty directory you'd like to become your theme.

 I.E.
 ```